OctopusDeploy/docs/docs/deployment-process/projects/coordinating-multiple-projects/deploy-release-step/index.md

 description: The Deploy Release Step allows you to trigger the deployment of a Release of a Project from another Project
 ---

-Introduced in Octopus `2018.2.1`, the _Deploy Release_ step allows you to trigger the deployment of a release of a project from another project.
-This is useful when you are [coordinating multiple Projects](index.md).
+Introduced in Octopus `2018.2.1`, the _Deploy Release_ step lets you have a project trigger the deployment of a release of another project.
+This is useful when you are [coordinating multiple projects](/docs/deployment-process/projects/coordinating-multiple-projects/index.md).

 ![Deploy Release Step Card](deploy-release-card.png "width=500")

-When you add a _Deploy Release_ step to your deployment process, you are then able to select the project which will be deployed.
+When you add a _Deploy Release_ step to your deployment process, you can then select the project which will be deployed.

 ![Deploy Release Select Project](deploy-release-step-select-project.png "width=500")

 You can add many _Deploy Release_ steps to your process, if you wish to deploy releases of many projects.

-When creating a release of a project containing _Deploy Release_ steps you are able to select the release version of each project, similar to the way versions of packages are selected.
+When creating a release of a project containing _Deploy Release_ steps you can select the release version of each project, similar to the way versions of packages are selected.

 ## Conditional Deployment

 A _Deploy Release_ step can be configured to:

-- Deploy Always (default)
+- Deploy Always (default).
-- If the selected release is not the current release in the environment
+- Deploy if the selected release is not the current release in the environment.
-- If the selected release has a higher version than the current release in the environment
+- Deploy if the selected release has a higher version than the current release in the environment.

 ## Variables